Dark Autumn: The Ultimate Guide

 The most effective test in my opinion is the MAGENTA/ORANGE Test:

-Drape fabric (next to your face) that is true orange and hot pink.
+Drape fabric (next to your face) that is true orange and cool magenta pink.
 You’ll want to do this in indirect sunlight, ideally in front of a north-facing window.
 This will give you softer more even light.
 And do not take these photos at “golden hour”.
 Now, these two colors are strong, so take that into consideration.
-But generally, there should be a clear winner in terms of which color works.
+But generally, there should be an overall winner in terms of which color works.
 If the orange suits you, you are warm.
 If the pink looks better you are cool and should go back to this article.

 We are looking at how the color reacts to the skin.
 If it makes you look like you have bags under your eyes, makes your blemishes or skin texture look more “rough”, or makes your skin more pink, sallow, gray, or yellow it is not the right color for you.
 It can be subtle, so make sure you invest in taking these drape photos properly so you get the correct data to assess.